-Note: Ke is the average of the average evacuation time at the same level under each factor; Kb is the average value of the average boarding and alighting time at the same level under each factor; Re = Ke(max)−Ke(min); Rb = Kb(max)−Kb(min), the R value indicates the degree of effect.
+Notes: Ke is the average of the average evacuation time at the same level under each factor; Kb is the average value of the average boarding and alighting time at the same level under each factor; Re = Ke(max)−Ke(min); Rb = Kb(max)−Kb(min), and the R value indicates the degree of effect.

-The results of range analysis show that various factor has different effects on evacuation and boarding and alighting time.
+The results of the range analysis show that various factors have differing effects on evacuation and boarding and alighting time.
 For evacuation scenarios, the order of influence of the factors is: seat (F) > door width (D) > vehicle type (A) > pole (G) > foyer width (E) > door symmetry (B) > carriage connectivity (C).
 For boarding and alighting scenarios, the order of influence of the factors is: seat (F) > door width (D) > foyer width (E) > pole (G) > vehicle type (A) > carriage connectivity (C) > door symmetry (B).
 The level mean value of each factor is shown in Figure 5.

 Figure 5.
-The mean value of the scheme at each level in the factors: (a) evacuation time; (b) boarding and alighting time.
+Mean value of the scheme at each level in the factors: (a) evacuation time; (b) boarding and alighting time.

-The optimal combination of two range analysis can be obtained from Table 7 and Figure 5.
+The optimal combination of two range analyses can be obtained from Table 7 and Figure 5.
 For evacuation: A2B2C2D3E2F1G1; for boarding and alighting: A1B2C1D3E3F1G5.
-These two combinations are consistent only in the performance of level of door symmetry (B2) and door width (D3).
-For other factors, the significance of the effect and the specific difference between the levels need to be tested by ANOVA.
-Table 8 lists the results of the ANOVA.
+These two combinations are consistent only in the performance of the level of door symmetry (B2) and door width (D3).
+For other factors, the significance of the effect and the specific difference between levels need to be tested via ANOVA.
+Table 8 shows the ANOVA results.

 Table 8.
-Inter-subject effect.
+Inter-subject effect